 The post on the Birth of the Perpetual Fundraising Industry prompted Anna, diagnosed with breast cancer at age 33, to ask a vital question.
 She writes:

 “The vested interests in my continuing decline in health are staggering and frightening.

 But if we’re talking about this from a economic perspective, here is my question.
 If all the people afflicted with breast (and other) cancers were magically cured, with no further treatment . . . → Read More: Economic Interests

 Paula’s thinking pink, are you?
 Regardless, you may be supporting pink cause marketing by default.
 Pink products are so ubiquitous – especially during breast cancer awareness month – that you might have to go out of your way to avoid pink ribbons when you purchase your favorite products.

-One woman, Maria, told me that . . . → Read More: Runaway Ribbons and De Facto Cause Support
+One woman, Maria, told me that she does not believe in cause marketing.
+Instead, she chooses to support the cause in more direct ways, (i.e., being a member of a grass roots advocacy organization and reading . . . → Read More: Runaway Ribbons and De Facto Cause Support